by ProcureDeskLast Updated : Mar-19-2022

 And if that is a large invoice, it has a significant impact on the company’s cash flow.
 Unauthorized payments are the number one issue for cash flow.

-The manual business process takes time, and getting invoices approved from stakeholders is a frustrating back and forth of emails.
+The manual business process takes time, and getting invoices approved from stakeholders is a frustrating back-and-forth of emails.

 The result is that invoices are approved late, and hence you pay invoices late.